The Science of Hand Washing

 Try some of these...

-Have the hand washing area set up for comfort -- a stool or
+Have the hand washing area set up for comfort --

 low wash basin.